10 Best Beans For Pregnancy

 Black-Eyed Peas

 Black-eyed peas…yum!
 Not only can these legumes help you start your new year off on the right foot, but they can also help you achieve all your prenatal nutrition goals.
 They are a super-rich source of folate, vitamin A, and manganese.
-During pregnancy, manganese contributes to higher energy levels and higher cell turnover – both of which directly benefit mother and baby.
+During pregnancy, manganese contributes to higher energy levels and higher cell turnover, both of which directly benefit mother and baby.

 Black-eyed peas are an excellent choice for your next healthy pregnancy lunch idea.
 Not only are these guys delicious, but they are also super versatile.
-They can be eaten boiled with seasoning, in a casserole, in hummus, in a bean salad, on a regular salad, and in a dip.
+They can be eaten boiled with seasoning, in a casserole, in hummus, in a bean salad, in a regular salad, and in a dip.
 When it comes to black-eyed peas, don’t be afraid to try something new!

 Kidney Beans

 Kidney beans, commonly used in a dish called rajma, contain a plethora of vitamins and minerals required for a healthy pregnancy.
 These include protein, fiber, molybdenum, folate, iron, copper, manganese, potassium, and vitamin K1.
 Molybdenum is important during pregnancy to ensure the removal of toxic substances from the body.
-Manganese is important because it directly contributes to the baby’s bones and cartilage growth.
+Manganese is important because it directly contributes to the baby’s bone and cartilage growth.

 Like black-eyed peas, kidney beans are very versatile.
-You can throw kidney beans in any soup or chili or try your hand at a vegetarian sloppy joe.
+You can throw kidney beans in any soup or chili, or try your hand at a vegetarian sloppy joe.
 These beans also go great in any taco salad, quesadilla, or burrito.
 You can even make refried kidney beans for a little twist on this healthy side dish.

 Garbanzo Beans